 Project 3.1. – The ethics of attitudes

-Leader: Christopher Howard
+Led by: Christopher Howard

 Other contributors: Aude Bandini, Luc Faucher, Stephanie Leary, Stéphane Lemaire, Jocelyn Maclure, Dominic Martin, Mauro Rossi, Constantine Sandis, Jonathan Simon, Natalie Stoljar, Sarah Stroud, Christine Tappolet, Fabrice Teroni and Patrick Turmel